The Palladium Letter

 Oct 15

-New Article: Mariners at the Dawn of History
+Mariners at the Dawn of History

 Archaeological finds hundreds of thousands of years old have shown human settlement of many of the world’s remote islands, challenging our assumptions…